emmanuel10101/emmanuel10101/README.md

 <h1 align="center">Hey 👋, I'm Emmanuel!</h1>
 <h3 align="center">An excited computer science student at University of Maryland</h3>

-- 🌱 I’m currently learning: **data Science, Web 3.0, and backend development**
+- 🌱 I’m currently learning: **data science, Web 3.0, and backend development**
 - 👀 Interested in: **neural networks and machine learning**
 - 🤝 I’m looking for help with: **cloud computing**
 - 🤖 Experienced with: **Python, Java, and Go lang**